 Honey is one of the oldest natural foods known to humanity.
-For thousands of years it has served as a sweetener, a source of nourishment, and a valued ingredient in traditional remedies and cuisine.
+For thousands of years it has been valued not only as a natural sweetener, but also as a nourishing food and an important ingredient in traditional remedies and cuisine.
 Yet behind its familiar golden appearance lies remarkable complexity.
 Honey varies enormously in colour, flavour, texture, and aroma depending on the flowers visited by bees and the landscapes in which they forage.

 Honey is a natural sweet substance produced by honey bees from the nectar of flowers or from other plant-derived sugars such as honeydew.
 The bees transform these sugars through enzymatic activity and evaporation, producing a concentrated, stable food that can be stored for long periods within the hive.